hamada-j/Kenjo/Kenjo/README.md

-The readme of the project is in Root folder.
+The readme of the project is in Root folder for more Info.